5 Ways Your Digestion Impacts Your Health

 Recent research shows that your gut bacteria interact with your circadian rhythms, which govern your sleep cycles.
 If your gut bacteria are out of balance, it can disrupt your circadian rhythms and sleep patterns.
 Likewise, a circadian disruption and unhealthy sleep patterns can disturb your gut bacteria.11,12

 A healthy, diverse population of gut bacteria is linked with better quality sleep,13,14 while an unhealthy or depleted population of gut bacteria is linked with poor, disrupted sleep.15,16 So taking care of your gut health can help you stay in balance with your natural rhythms and get better quality sleep.
+You can also try using natural sleep and mood balancing supplements.

 How to Support a Healthy Gut